salesforce/rules_spring/springboot/unwanted_classes.md

 Explicit jar entry ordering is implemented by specifying an explicit file list when running `jar`.
 Very large dependency sets may cause the jar command to exceed the system command line length limit.
 This limitation will be addressed when [Issue 3](https://github.com/salesforce/rules_spring/issues/3) is resolved.
-Until then, if you run into errors, you can disable this feature by setting the attribute `use_build_dependency_order` to `False`.
+Until then, if you run into errors, you can disable this feature by setting the attribute `deps_use_starlark_order` to `False`.

 #### Classpath Ordering with a Classpath Index